ktyler-aerospike/moodle-to-linkedin-post-serverless-function/README.md

 1. Add Roles **Secret Manager Secret Accessor** and **Cloud Run Invoker** to the service account.
 1. Click **Done**.

+### Test Setup So Far
 1. Back on the Deploy Revision interface, go to the bottom and click **Deploy**.
 It will likely fail saying something like $${\color{red}The\space service\space account\space used\space must\space be\space granted\space the\space 'Secret\space Manager\space Secret\space Accessor'\space role}$$

+### Create a Service Account
+1. After the redeployment has failed, use 🖊️ **Edit & deploy new revision** near the top of the page again.
+1. You are on the **Containers** MAIN tab.
+Switch to the **Security** tab.
+1. In the **Service Account** field, choose **Create new service account**.
+1. A sidebar will open and the default name will match your Cloud Run "project" name.
+I always add a dash and "sa" for Service Account.
+1. Click Create.
+2. In the Step 2 area add roles: **Cloud Run Invoker, Secret Manager Secret Accessor**
+4. Switching your focus back to the main Service Details interface, click Deploy.
+There should be no errors this time.

 ## Test Cloud Run
 1. Find the service URL.
 It will be your Cloud run name, a hashed number, your region, and run.app.